I love baking soda for its versatility.

 18. Linens and Closet

 For linens that smell dump, leave a container with baking soda close to them.
-For the closet, place a container with baking soda inside.
+And if you want to make your closet smell good, place a container with baking soda and a few drops of essential oil inside.

 19. Cutting Boards